 An example of ADP's commitment to diversity in the workplace is a 100% rating in the 2020 Human Rights Campaign (HRC) Foundation's Corporate Equality Index (CEI).
 This award earned ADP the designation as a Best Place to Work for LGBTQ Equality, and one point of the company's mission is to recognize the incredible diversity and contributions of the LGBTQ+ community throughout the year.

-"Creating a better world of work where everyone feels engaged and empowered to achieve their full potential is core to our purpose at ADP," says Aisha Thomas-Petit, Chief Diversity, Inclusion and Corporate Social Responsibility Officer at ADP.
-"We believe an engaged, inclusive and diverse workforce attracts top talent, galvanizes our creativity, drives innovation and leads to better products and services."
+"Creating a better world of work where everyone feels engaged and empowered to achieve their full potential is core to our purpose at ADP," says Bob Lockett, Chief Diversity and Talent Officer at ADP.
+"We believe an engaged, inclusive and diverse workforce attracts top talent, galvanizes our creativity, drives innovation and leads to better products and services.
+It is also important for all of our associates to be seen and valued for their ideas and contributions."

 With so much happening in the world, it can feel like your team's focus is split in many directions.
 However, you shouldn't let this get in the way of acknowledging and honoring an important community.
 Your LGBTQ+ colleagues and community deserve to be celebrated.